 The Company has focused much of its resources in the past on the Bongará zinc project, located in Northern Peru.
 The Company had an option to acquire 100% interest in the project by making cash payments, issuing common shares of the Company, or a combination of both.
-The Company has allowed this option to lapse and therefore does not have any active exploration projects as of the date of the MD&A.
+The Company has allowed this option to lapse and therefore does not have any active exploration projects as of the current date.